It’s no secret that Bali has some of the most gorgeous sunsets in the world. After all, we saw one every single day that we were there.

 Bingin Beach was by far my favourite sunset point in Bali!
 Not only were the sunsets views from the beach absolutely phenomenal, but the cliffs next to the beach and the beach’s rocky shores added to the visual beauty.

-You can chose to sit on the beach and admire the setting sun, or sit in one of the warungs on the beach.
+You can choose to sit on the beach and admire the setting sun, or sit in one of the warungs on the beach.
 I personally loved the view and feel from The Sun & Surf Stay.
-There dining area has a seating area on the edge from where one gets a clear view of the ocean.
+Their dining area has a seating area on the edge from where one gets a clear view of the ocean.

 Honestly, there was no better way to end our day in Bali than by watching an epic sunset, and following it with a delicious BBQ meal on the beach!